a11ywatch/node-iframe/README.md

 ## About

-This project uses cheerio to manipulate dom contents very fast.
-If your iframe fails to render thats where the security issues need to be reverse hacked by us.
+This project uses cheerio to manipulate html very fast.
+If your iframe fails to render thats where the security issues need to be reverse hacked by us using this project.
 As an alternative solution if the iframe fails to load simply fall back to the normal url of web page.
 You can fire this as an api request directly with `fetch` to get the website as html or use directly as your iframe src for best performance.

 ## License